North African Cup Winners Cup

-The North African Cup Winners Cup was a competition organised by the Federation of North African Football, that contains the winners of the domestic cups around North Africa.
+The North African Cup Winners Cup was a competition organised by the Union of North African Football, that contains the winners of the domestic cups around North Africa.
 The competition contains representatives from Algeria, Tunisia, Morocco, Libya and Egypt.

 History

 The competition was founded along with the North African Cup of Champions in order to create a sense of competitiveness in the region.
 Tunisian club Esperance Sportive de Tunis claimed the inaugural title, defeating Algerian club JSM Béjaïa 2-1 over two legs.

 On 2011 The competition was cancelled because the Arab Spring revolutions.
 On 2015, the Union of North African Football decided to merge the competition with the North African Cup of Champions and created the UNAF Club Cup.